mohamedsalahnassar/ExternalPackages/README.md

-# PodsToSPMConverter – Advanced Guide
+# ExternalPackages – Advanced Guide

 This repository vendors third‑party dependencies as Swift Packages into the `External/` folder and generates a single Swift package at the repository root (named `ExternalPackages`).
 It is designed to work entirely offline after the first run by converting remote binary targets to path‑based dependencies and by mirroring transitive package sources locally.